“I wish to have a sea kayak”

 It all started when he was six and had persistent coughs and ear infections.
 Doctors originally diagnosed him with asthma, but it proved to be much more than that.
 Sam’s health deteriorated and he was prescribed different inhalers to find one that helped.
 None did – even when he was taking over 40 puffs a day.

 His mum, Leanne, said: “The doctors were stumped.
 We were panicking.”

-After many unnerving hospital admissions, Sam was eventually diagnosed with Complex Severe Bronchiectasis.
-He requires intense daily physiotherapy and must cough up the fluid blocking his lungs every morning and night.
+After many unnerving hospital admissions, Sam was eventually diagnosed with a complex respiratory condition that requires intense daily physiotherapy.
+Sam must cough up the fluid blocking his lungs every morning and night.